-Non-Small Cell Lung Cancer Updated
+Treatment Guidelines for Stage IV Non-Small Cell Lung Cancer Updated

-Diagnosis: Lung Cancer
+Lung Cancer 101

 You have just been diagnosed with lung cancer.
 The first thing you must know, and something you should repeat to yourself over and over, is there is reason for hope!
 Much is being done for people with lung cancer, and new treatments are being developed and tested every day.
-Of course, you may experience many strong emotions – it is part of the process of dealing with your diagnosis.
-But a key part of living with lung cancer is to learn the facts, to stay positive, to be hopeful, and to remember that lung cancer can often be treated.